Drill music: Lyrics

-The lyrics of drill tend to be violent and gritty.
-The Guardian's Lucy Stehlik said "nihilistic drill reflects real life where its squeaky-clean hip-hop counterparts have failed."
+Drill lyrics tend to be adversarial, aggressive, sometimes with a "combative energy".
+The Guardian's Lucy Stehlik said, "Nihilistic drill reflects real life where its squeaky-clean hip-hop counterparts have failed."
 Drill lyrics strongly contrast with the subject matter of earlier Chicago rappers and contemporary mainstream hip hop which at the time of drill's emergence tended to glorify and celebrate a rise to wealth.

-Drill lyrics typically reflect life on the streets, and tend to be gritty, violent, realistic and nihilistic.
+Drill lyrics typically reflect crime on the streets, and tend to be gritty, violent, realistic, and nihilistic.
+The Philadelphia Inquirer describes drill lyrics as "celebrating violence" and that the songs "often explicitly describe shootings, mock victims, and taunt enemies".
+According to DJ Drewski of Hot 97, "That's what started the whole New York drill [scene] was if I beef with you, or if I got a problem with you, I'm gonna say it on this record".
+In drill lyrics, the term "opp" or "opps" (an abbreviation of the word "opposition") is frequently used to refer to enemy gang members and rivals.
 Drill rappers use a grim, deadpan delivery, often filtered through Auto-Tune, influenced by the "stoned, aimless warbling of Soulja Boy (one of the earliest non-local Keef collaborators) and Lil Wayne before him."
-Atlanta-based rappers Gucci Mane and Waka Flocka Flame were important influences on the drill scene.
-Though it bears many similarities to trap music the speed of a drill beat is generally slower with a moderate tempo having about 60 to 70 beats per minute.
-Some producers work at double tempo such as 120 to 140 beats per minute.
+Atlanta-based rappers Gucci Mane and Waka Flocka Flame were important influences on the early drill rappers.